Milan Šenoa

 Milan Šenoa (July 2, 1869 – November 16, 1961) was a Croatian writer and geographer.

 He was a son of the prominent writer August Šenoa.
 After graduating at the Faculty of Philosophy, Zagreb.
 He started working as a professor of geography in 1892, and received tenure in 1892.

-He was the head of the Geographic Institute in the period 1922-1940.
-He authored more than 50 works in physics, social geography, travelogues as well as numerous popular-science articles and several novels.
+He was the head of the Geographic Institute between 1922 and 1940.
+He authored more than 50 works in physics, social geography, and travelogues as well as numerous popular science articles and several novels.